Need a notary? Visit WeScribe →

 Employee Rights and Responsibilities

-Employees have certain rights and responsibilities when it comes to DOT post-accident testing.
+Employees have certain rights and responsibilities when it comes to DOT post-accident testing and other situations such as court-ordered drug testing.
 Understanding these can help both employers and employees navigate the process smoothly.

 Employee Rights